Tsitsipas comes of age to beat Nadal and reach Madrid final

 Nadal, meanwhile, was left reflecting on a third straight semi-final exit on clay after losing to Fabio Fognini in the Monte Carlo Masters and Dominic Thiem in the Barcelona Open.

+“It means the world, it’s really nice to be able to play this way, it’s an unbelievable feeling,” Tsitsipas told reporters.

+“I had to show mental discipline and being tough and decisive in those crucial moments was key, I had to take all opportunities because Rafa is a fighter, he doesn’t give you many points.”

-Djokovic reached the final after seeing off last year’s runner-up Thiem 7-6(2) 7-6(4) in a grueling, high-quality match lasting two hours 22 minutes.
+Djokovic reached the final after seeing off last year’s runner-up Dominic Thiem 7-6(2) 7-6(4) in a grueling, high-quality match lasting two hours 22 minutes.

+Tsitsipas beat Djokovic in the Rogers Cup in Toronto and was looking forward to another match with the Serbian.

+“I’ll have to be mentally prepared for Djokovic, I’m sure he wants the title as badly as me,” he added.

 Djokovic, winner in Madrid in 2011 and 2016, was fully rested after his quarter-final opponent Marin Cilic had withdrawn because of food poisoning, while Thiem had to dig deep to beat Roger Federer in a grueling three-setter.